 Discovery Program: (Serving students in grades 3-8) Berean's Discovery Program uses the National Institute of Learning Development (NILD) Educational Therapy® model.
 This model was developed to treat assumed, underlying identified causes of learning difficulties rather than simply treating the symptoms.
 The program is comprised of two 90 minute sessions per week.
 The goal of educational therapy is to help students develop tools of independent learning in the classroom and in life.
 Graduates of the program become independent, self-advocating learners who are able to achieve their God-given potential.
 Students who qualify for the Discovery program demonstrate an average or higher IQ that is not being reflected in academic work due to learning disabilities as diagnosed by testing.

 Pull out times will be arranged between the therapist and the teacher.
 The Resource Room provides an accommodation plan which may modify or accommodate classroom work to meet student’s academic needs while enrolled in therapy.
 Therapists also work closely with the classroom teacher to ensure the best possible learning environment.
 This is a fee-based program.

 Speech & Language Therapy: Berean students may receive speech and language therapy through Butler County Special Education Cooperative.
 This therapist works with students with both articulation and language deficits.
 An individual education plan is required to receive services.

 Reading Therapy: Berean offers Alphabetic Phonics Therapy to elementary students.
-This two-year program is a fee-based therapy designed to bring students up to grade level or beyond in reading and phonics.
+This two-year program is a fee-based therapy designed to bring students up to grade level in reading and phonics.